Posts Tagged ‘dog’

 Cancer cannot utilize fats but loves to use carbohydrates, especially processed ones.
 Protein is somewhere in between.

 A diet high in protein, moderate in fat and with no grain or very low grain is ideal.
-Home-made cooked or raw diets are best.
-If that is not possible then a good quality high protein, canned commercial diet can be substituted.
+Home-made cooked, or raw diets are best.
+If that is not possible then a good quality high protein, canned commercial diet or a hydrated freeze dried raw diet can be substituted.

-I do not recommend uncooked raw diets for animals with active cancer, if they are undergoing chemotherapy or radiation.
+If your animal is undergoing chemotherapy or radiation you should not use a raw diet (freeze dried is fine).
 However for these animals a great option is a cooked diet.
 After they are done with these treatments the food can slowly be transitioned to raw if desired.

 Commercial raw diets can be cooked as a more simple way to make home cooked food for your animal.